odicforcesounds/devblog/docs/about_me.md

 - I love to Dance,
 - I love to Sing and
 - I love to mix everything
+- I lobe Music of all kind
 - I love to have all kind of talks about theories
 - I love to learn about new things
 - I love to learn about old things
 - I love woman
+- I love some man
-- I love people make the use of "Good Sense"
+- I love when people make use of "Good Sense"
 - I love almost all humor styles
 - I love when humanity is able to laught without reacting (That is Intelligence)

 ## About me and God

 - God is a function without form.
-- God did like me.
+- I think God did like me.
 - I think God like peaceful persons.
 - I think God like peaceful monkeys.
 - I talk alone so many times, while popularity say:
     - Those who talk alone, talk with God.
     - I don't believe that we need temples for that,
     - but I understand the creative input for almost everything that humanity did.
-- God like creative persons
+- God like creative persons and creative products, while I do like them too.